-Jailbreaking allows you to fully customize your iPhone to your liking and even download apps that Apple currently prohibits.
-This includes things like customizing your lock screen, setting your own default apps, customizing control center, adding Touch ID or 3D Touch even for older devices, and creating shortcuts and other adjustments to the User Interface.
+Jailbreaking allows you to customize your iPhone to your liking fully and even download apps that Apple currently prohibits.
+This jailbreaking includes things like customizing your lock screen, setting your own default apps, customizing control center, adding Touch ID or 3D Touch even for older devices, and creating shortcuts and other adjustments to the User Interface.
 And of course, jailbreaking your iPhone or other iDevice gives you access to iMessage across all types of devices.

 Before you even consider jailbreaking your iPhone, make sure you perform backups of your current iDevice preferably in at least 2 locations (cloud-based and local).
 Check out our article on backing up following our 2X2 rule.

-Once you have your backups, best practice is to restore your iDevice using iTunes.
+Once you have your backups, the best practice is to restore your iDevice using iTunes.
 Having your iDevice clean yields to better results with the jailbreak.

 The next step is downloading the jailbreak software onto your computer, Windows or Mac.
 Run the software and follow the steps to move through the jailbreak process.
 Once the jailbreak OS is installed, look for an icon called Cydia.
 If it’s not there, download it.
 Cydia is basically your jailbroken app store.

 Next, you need to purchase an App called Remote Messages.
-With this app iMessages is available to you online for all types of devices and computers, including Windows.
-All you need to do is provide authentication credentials and then use your iPhone’s IP address on the browser followed by :333.
-You are required to login to have full access to iMessages.
+With this app, iMessages is available to you online for all types of devices and computers, including Windows.
+All you need to do is provide authentication credentials and then use your iPhone’s IP address on the browser followed by 333.
+You are required to log in to have full access to iMessages.

 iMessage for Android Users